 The Offshore Voluntary Disclosure Program is one amnesty program.
 It’s brought more than $5 billion in lost tax revenue into the U.S. treasury.
 This is thanks to more than 39,000 taxpayers who decided to come clean.
 Instead, they pay a smaller fine and avoid criminal prosecution.

 If you take advantage of the OVDP, you’ll have to file eight years of amended tax returns, pay all your back taxes, and pay interest and penalties.
 One penalty can seem high: 27.5% of the highest amount held in an overseas account over the past eight years.

 If you don’t come clean and participate in the OVDP, you could face criminal prosecution as well as heftier fines.
 The penalty for failing to list overseas accounts more than $10,000 in value on your 1040 can be up to half of that account’s value for each year it was hidden from the IRS.

 That can lead to not only the depletion of that hidden account, but a big bite out of your legitimate accounts as well.

 Hiding money from the government can lead to a complicated financial situation.
 Not only do you have to keep track of the hidden assets, you have to structure your finances as if some of them don’t exist.

 But putting everything out there for the IRS to see provides for a harmonious financial situation.
-Everything can be organized together – and legally.
+You can legally organize everything together.
 And, coming clean on offshore bank accounts will save a significant amount of money from being spent in hefty fines and penalties.
 And there’s also the peace of mind.

-Coming clean on your foreign bank accounts and finances may not be your ideal move, but it’s a good dose of financial medicine that can lead to a clean slate for your finances and for your relationship with the IRS.
+Coming clean on your foreign bank accounts and finances may not be your ideal move.
+But it’s a good dose of financial medicine.
+And it can lead to a clean slate for your finances and for your relationship with the IRS.

 Did you decide to come clean on your taxes?
 Why or why not?
 We want to know your story.
 Comment below or tweet us at @stopirsdebt.